"To build safe, independent lives for autistic young people through support, understanding and enablement"

 Impact of the P.E.
 Curriculum:

-Spring fields pupils will leave the academy with the knowledge and skills to lead a safe, independent life and healthy life.
+Spring fields pupils will leave the academy with the knowledge and skills to lead a safe, independent life and a healthy life.
 Pupils who have a passion for the subject, may opt to choose the Sport Pathway to further develop their knowledge and understanding, and create possible opportunities which may lead to a career in the sports, leisure, and health industry.

 Meet the Physical Education Team: